Danny Garcia (boxer): Return to super welterweight

 On September 3, 2025, Garcia announced plans to return to the Barclays Center for a final appearance during his retirement tour, where he was scheduled to face Daniel Gonzalez (22-4-1, 7 KOs).
 In a press release, he said, “The fans have supported me the whole way, since I first fought here, and have made Brooklyn feel like my home outside of Philly.
 “There’s nothing like a big fight night at Barclays Center.
 I had to do this show for the fans and show them how much I’ve appreciated them this entire time.
 The best way to say goodbye is by fighting here one last time and giving them a tremendous night of boxing full of rising young talent.
 It’s gonna be the DSG show in Brooklyn once again on October 18!”
 The fight was planned for 10 rounds in the super welterweight division.
 The event was considered the largest organized by Swift Promotions, which was founded in 2024.
 Garcia conveyed his intention to assist other fighters in realizing their aspirations, drawing inspiration from the support he received from Al Haymon throughout his career.
 He stated the necessity of maintaining a competitive mindset and motivation for his fight, identifying it as a pivotal opportunity.
 His main focus remained on his responsibilities as a fighter while also overseeing promotional duties to ensure all logistical elements of the event were properly arranged.
 Garcia referred to the Barclays Center as his "home in boxing," emphasizing its particular importance to him.
 Garcia weighed in at 153.6 pounds, while Gonzalez, marking his first fight above welterweight, came in at 153.4 pounds.
 Although it was not confirmed, Garcia hinted it may be his final bout.
-Garcia scored a spectacular one-punch knockout.
-It occurred 45 seconds into the fourth round with a powerful left hook, leading to the referee stopping the fight as Gonzalez struggled to stand.
+Garcia scored a one-punch knockout.
+It occurred 45 seconds into the fourth round with a left hook, leading to the referee stopping the fight as Gonzalez struggled to stand.
 His Garcia power shots landed throughout, which clearly affected Gonzalez.
 Despite hinting at retirement, Garcia left the door open for a potential return to the ring, stating there was a "high chance" he could fight again.

 Garcia initially hesitated to announce his retirement but has now ruled out participating in future fights in Brooklyn.
 In the days after the fight, he noted that fame, adrenaline and financial incentives were significant challenges for him.
 He mentioned that "the price gotta be right" for him to consider fighting again.